| |

 their grenades, whistles were blowing, and NCO's were screaming to halt

-next day fortunately I faired much better with the real thing.
+next day fortunately I faired much better with the real grenade.

 anticlimactic.
-For one, the weather moderated, and for two, the worst
+For one, the weather moderated, and for two, we ran out of time.
+The worst

 of training was now behind us.
-It all came to a conclusion on Friday 16
+We did not even have to go through the dreaded obstacle course, or in Army euphemistic parlance, the "Confidence Course".
+Basic Training all came to a conclusion on Friday 16

 January 1959 with a Regimental Parade.